yvt/openspades/README.md

 ### p_hurtBlood
 Default: 0

-Turns on or off the blood decals when damaged, which may obstruct vision and be a distraction in the most important time - a gunfight (cooldown of 1.5 seconds) (STUB)
+Turns on or off the blood decals when damaged, which may slightly obstruct vision and be a distraction in the most important time - a gunfight (cooldown of 1.5 seconds) (STUB)

 ### p_hideViewmodel
 Default: 1

 Turns the viewmodel on or off.
-(STUB)

 ### p_streamer
 Default: 0